 First-quarter adjusted earnings before interest, taxation, depreciation and amortisation (EBITDA) at Macau casino operator MGM China Holdings Ltd were a positive HKD1.41 billion (US$180.0 million), compared to an adjusted EBITDA loss of HKD402.1 million in the fourth quarter.

-Judged sequentially, first-quarter net revenue was up by 253.3 percent, at HKD4.84 billion, compared to HKD1.37 billion in the fourth quarter.
+Judged sequentially, first-quarter total revenue was up by 253.3 percent, at HKD4.84 billion, compared to HKD1.37 billion in the fourth quarter.

 The sequential improvements coincided with the relaxation in early January of Covid-19 rules in mainland China, Macau and Hong Kong.